-Tonya Riley is a an editorial fellow in Mother Jones’ DC bureau covering technology and politics
+Tonya Riley is an editorial fellow in Mother Jones’ DC bureau covering technology and politics.

-the managing editor of Prison Legal News which is a staple of prisoners everywhere, he has testified in front of the US Congress and also at many hearings in Tennessee,
+Alex Friedmann is the managing editor of Prison Legal News which is a staple of prisoners everywhere, he has testified in front of the US Congress and also at many hearings in Tennessee.

 A full PDF transcript of Episode 40 of the Decarceration Nation Podcast.